KionoKitse/OwlBuddy/readme.md

  * 2020-07-14 Probing H bridge found working pinout still a couple unknown pins
  * 2020-09-22 Testing hall effect sensor based encoder
  * 2020-09-22 Hall encoder results look noisy filtering is very difficult maybe need another approach
- * 2020-09-22 Search mode is the best filter mode so far avergae filter offsets results slightly
+ * 2020-09-22 Search mode is the best filter mode so far average filter offsets results slightly
- * 2020-09-22 Inconsistant resistance resukts in some sections moving faster requiring different filter settings
+ * 2020-09-22 Inconsistent resistance results in some sections moving faster requiring different filter settings
  * 2020-09-22 Should consider adjustable filter settings
+ * 2020-09-26 Testing the idea of adding magnets to the internal gears of the servo
+ * 2020-09-27 Testing using metal rods instead of magnets in internal gears
+ * 2020-09-27 Tests worked but the process damages the gears not a (feasible option)
+ * 2020-09-27 Revisiting the two potentiometer design with trace reinforcement

 ### What's next
  * Test wake up from sleep using potentiometer